satellitelmk/MG-SHIP/README.md

 # PRIM-G
-The codes for PRIM-G framework.
+The codes for PRIM-G framework